- 1.2.2 it will then apply through your acceptance of it by subsequent or continued use of the Platform and/or our Services.

 - 2.2.3 help us review, manage and enhance our Services and Platform and develop insights used in reports or other content developed by us;

-- 2.2.4 when considering making offers to job applicants and prospective employees or for employment purposes
+- 2.2.4 supplement the screening process when considering making offers to job applicants and prospective employees or for employment purposes;

 - 2.2.5 communicate with you, including by email, telephone and mail;

 - 2.2.6 to process payments and administer your account and determine your creditworthiness;

 - 2.2.7 investigate any complaints about or made by you, or if we have reason to suspect you have breached any relevant terms; or

 - 2.2.8 as required or permitted by any law.

 - 3.1 Personal information we collect about you may include your name, title, address, telephone number, gender, email address, location, bank account details, credit card details and other related financial information.